 - How soon will I know if the mailshot has worked?

-- What must I do to comply with data protection rules?
+- What must I do to make sure my mailshot complies with data protection rules?

-1. What can I expect a mailshot to do for my business?
+1. What impact can a mailshot have on my business?

 A mailshot can be sent to specific customers and prospects.
 With less competition on the doormat, direct mail is now less likely to be seen as junk mail than email and with a strong targeted message it can bring in a good response rate.
 You can limit direct mailing to small numbers until you get your mailing right; you can also adjust the message to suit the recipient.

 Direct mail is commonly used to introduce new businesses to a local audience, as a way to raise your business profile, to encourage sales and to flag up events and special offers.